 Year 2

-***Applications for entry in 2024 will open from 26 May 2023*** Entry to the NZ Diploma in Costume Construction is by portfolio and interview.
+***Applications for entry in 2026 will open on 9 June 2025*** Entry to the NZ Diploma in Costume Construction is by portfolio and interview.
 Applicants are asked to submit evidence of at least two garments you have made.
-We would also like you to answer some questions outlining why you want to study at Toi Whakaari and how this training will help you accomplish your future goals.
+You'll also need to submit an online application form and complete the Mihimihi Introduction section of the form (outlined below).

 Portfolio Info:

-In the Portfolio section of the Application Form you can either: enter a link to your website/Tumblr/Dropbox or other online portal, or you can compress the portfolio images into a ZIP file and email them to apply@toiwhakaari.ac.nz before the application deadline.
+In the Portfolio section of the Application Form you can either: enter a link to your website/Dropbox/Google Drive or other online portal, or you can compress the portfolio images into a ZIP file and upload it to the form (you can also email them to apply@toiwhakaari.ac.nz before 17 October at the latest).

 The NZ Diploma in Costume Construction is designed to provide graduates who may enter the workforce as an employee, freelance or self-employed practitioner in roles such as: